Upgrade Deep Security Agent

 When a new agent software version is available, a message appears on Alerts.

-1. In the alert, click Show Details and then click View all out-of-date computers.
+1. In the alert, click Show Details, and then click View all out-of-date computers.

 2. Continue with Upgrade the agent from the Computers page or Upgrade the agent manually.

-Upgrade multiple agents at once
+Upgrade multiple agents at the same time

 1. In Deep Security Manager, go to Administration > Updates > Software.